Butch78/green-wind/README.md

 ### Real World Application

 In a real world application we could stream this data from a MQTT broker into a MySQL instance similar to [Zendesk's Solution.](https://www.infoq.com/news/2023/12/zendesk-dynamodb-mysql-s3-cost/) We could use a tool like Apache Airflow to schedule a job to extract with the data from the MySQL instance and use Apache Spark to process the data and store it store it in a Data Lake such as AWS S3.
-Then we could use a tool like AWS Glue to transform the data and store it in a Data Warehouse such as AWS Redshift for large scale analytics.
+Then we could use a tool like AWS Glue to transform the data and store it in a Data Warehouse such as AWS Redshift or [Apache Iceberg](https://iceberg.apache.org/) for large scale analytics.